 The combined effort of vasodilation and the leakage of fluid into your damaged tissue encourage the body to begin cleaning toxins from the injury site.
 This will also get rid of cellular waste and neutralize bacteria in the area.
 This is why this entire process is like a "clean up crew".
 Cellular waste and bacteria must be dealt with before the body can begin re-growth of healthy tissue.

 Is there Such Thing as Too Much Inflammation?

 Even though vasodilation and leakage of fluid are essential functions during the inflammatory process, there is a danger for too much or recurring inflammation.
 Over time, the extra fluid in our damaged tissue will place pressure on the veins carrying blood flow to the injury.
 This pressure will build until the veins are completely blocked off.
-When blood flow is blocked, the damaged tissue and surrounding healthy tissue is starved of oxygen, nutrients and antibodies needed to get rid of all cellular waste and neutralize bacteria.
+When blood flow is blocked, the damaged tissue and surrounding healthy tissue is starved of oxygen and nutrients needed to get rid waste and neutralize bacteria.

 Inflammation that goes on too long will hurt healthy tissue and slows down the healing process.
 So how do we control the amount of inflammation that we have and unblock our veins to allow blood flow to reach our injury for tissue re-growth?

 There is an easy and natural way of controlling inflammation.
 This solution will get the pain, swelling and leakage of fluid under control to protect soft tissue.
 This is where cold temperature therapy comes in.
 The use of a Cold Compress or Ice Pack is intended to reduce pain and swelling, helping control the inflammatory response to a manageable level.

 Timeline: Between 3 and 6 Weeks after the Injury